Skip to main content

 Important notes:

-1. At this time we are not onboarding new shefs to our marketplace in the Bay Area, New York, Chicago, Seattle, or Los Angeles
+1. At this time we are not onboarding new shefs to our marketplace in the Bay Area, New York, Chicago, Seattle, Austin, Boston, Washington DC, or Los Angeles

-2. We are accepting applications for our Weekly Shef Service in New York & Bay Area.
+2. We are accepting applications for our Weekly Shef Service in the Bay Area, New York, Chicago, Seattle, Austin, Boston, Washington DC, and Los Angeles

 Application checklist for becoming a shef